isamu-isozaki/teamai_test/customer-success/implementation-engineering/workflows/project_execution/welcome-email.html.md

 The team members from [Customer Name] that will need to be identified to kick off the project include:
 * GitLab Champion - this individual will be the champion for GitLab at your organization
-* A GitLab Administrator(s) â€“ this user or users will be the key lead for implementation decision making, system build, system management and aiding in coordinating resources from [Customer Name].
+* A GitLab Administrator(s/index.html.md) â€ this user or users will be the key lead for implementation decision making, system build, system management and aiding in coordinating resources from [Customer Name].
 * Technical POC - this user or users will help the GitLab Implementation Engineering team gain the necessary technical resources and access to aid your team in the GitLab implementation
 * Additional Stakeholders - please also identify any other stakeholders such as business and product stakeholders.